 - Transfer the peaches to a serving dish or baking pan to cool down slightly before serving.

-- In the same skillet, add the rolled oats, oat flour, and cinnamon along with the other 1 Tbsp butter.
+- In the same skillet, add the rolled oats, oat flour, and cinnamon along with the other 1 tablespoon butter.
 Stir to combine until the oats begin to develop into small clusters.
 Remove the heat and allow the oats to cool for 5 minutes.
 They will get even crispier as they cool down.

 - When ready to serve, place a scoop of ice cream on top of each peach half and top with a sprinkle of the oat mixture and enjoy!